dthn-anna/DS313-SHAS/README.md

 # DS313-SHAS

-The following is a guide to reproducing the SHAS study: "Approaching Optimal Segmentation for End-to-End Speech Translation", using two training approaches — local training and training in cloud-based environments such as Colab and Kaggle.
+The following is a guide to reproducing the study "SHAS- Approaching Optimal Segmentation for End-to-End Speech Translation", using two training approaches — local training and training in cloud-based environments such as Colab and Kaggle.

 ## Data Preparation